ansible/awx/docs/docsite/rst/administration/topology_viewer.rst

 To reset the view to its default view, click **Reset zoom**.

 3. Refer to the Legend to the left of the graphic to identify the type of nodes that are represented.
-See `Control and execution planes <https://access.redhat.com/documentation/en-us/red_hat_ansible_automation_platform/2.1/html/red_hat_ansible_automation_platform_automation_mesh_guide/assembly-planning-mesh#con-automation-mesh-node-types>`_ for more information on each type of node.

 .. note::